elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > To monitor the status of this queue, use the **netstat** utility; the **Recv-Q** column displays the queue size.
 Generally speaking, overruns in the socket queue are managed in the same way as NIC hardware buffer overruns.
 >
 > **Input traffic** The first option is to slow down input traffic by configuring the rate at which the queue fills.
 To do so, either filter frames or pre-emptively drop them.
-You can also slow down input traffic by lowering the NIC&#8217;s device weight.
+You can also slow down input traffic by lowering the NIC's device weight.
 >
 > **Queue depth** You can also avoid socket queue overruns by increasing the queue depth.
 To do so, increase the value of either the rmem&#95;default kernel parameter or the SO&#95;RCVBUF socket option.
 >
-> **Application call frequency** &#8211; Whenever possible, optimize the application to perform calls more frequently.
+> **Application call frequency** - Whenever possible, optimize the application to perform calls more frequently.
 This involves modifying or reconfiguring the network application to perform more frequent POSIX calls (such as **recv**, **read**).
 In turn, this allows an application to drain the queue faster.
 >
 > For many administrators, increasing the queue depth is the preferable solution.
 This is the easiest solution, but it may not always work long-term.
 As networking technologies get faster, socket queues will continue to fill more quickly.
 Over time, this means having to re-adjust the queue depth accordingly.
 >